aman3729/Credit-Score/README.md

 ## License

 This project is licensed under the MIT License.

+## Batch Uploads (Production)

+- **All batch uploads must use the Schema Mapping Engine.**
+- Endpoint: `/api/schema-mapping/apply/:mappingId`
+- **A mapping and partner selection are required for every upload.**
+- Supported file formats: **JSON, CSV, Excel (.xlsx/.xls), XML, TXT**
+- The old `/api/upload/batch` endpoint is **deprecated and removed**.

+### Migration Note
+If you previously used direct upload, you must now create a schema mapping for your data format and select it during upload.
+See `SCHEMA_MAPPING_ENGINE.md` for details.